JetBrains/kotlin/GRADLE_PLUGIN.md

 ## Additional options

-You can also pass additional command line keys to the compiler or cinterop tool using the `extraOpts` expression available in artifact configuration script block.
-For example this sample enables a verbose output for a link and bitcode generation stages and prints execution time for all compiler phases:
+You can also pass additional command line keys to the compiler or cinterop tool using the `extraOpts` expression available in the artifact configuration script block.
+For example this sample enables a verbose output for a link and bitcode generation stages and prints the execution time for all the compiler phases:

     konanArtifacts {
         program('foo') {